anchpop/Zoda/zoda-lang/src/code_samples.md

 You can do a full `match`, like so:

     a.luckyNumber7 = match a:
       7 ->: putString("Lucky number 7!")
       _ ->: putString("sorry, you are a loser")
     l.head = match l:
       x.Cons(_) ->: x.Just
       _         ->: nothing

 All pattern matches must be exhaustive to perform an optimized build - this is to keep the convenient fact that optimized Zoda builds have no runtime errors in practice.

 `_` can also be used with `match`:

     [Just 3, Nothing].filter(_) <| match _:
       Just _ -> True
       Nothing -> False

 A common pattern is to do a pattern match to see if a value is matches a pattern, and to return some kind of "true" result if it is, and an error result if it isn't. `match-partial` exists to solve this need - it returns a value with the trait `Errorable` where successful matches are on the right an unsuccessful matches are on the left.

     luckyNumber7 ~ (Errorable e) => Int -> e<Int, String>
     a.luckyNumber7 = partial-match a:
       7 ->: "Lucky number 7"
       else notSeven ->: notSeven

 # Inline docs

-Seperated into "tiny-doc" and "long-doc".
-The tiny-doc should be very short, and has access to the actual values that are passed to the function (in this case, x and y).
-The tiny-doc is intended to be shown when the cursor is over the function.
-So if you hover the cursor over `2.plus(3)`, you would see `Adds 2 and 3 -> 5`.
+Seperated into "devl-doc" and "long-doc".
 The long-doc can be as long as you want.
 It is intended to be shown on documentation pages and should give an in-depth explanation with examples of how it should be used.
+The devl-doc is for people who'd like to modify the function, and should contain important information and context.
 These examples are also tested at compile time.

-Comments with `--` are allowed inside tiny-docs and long-docs, and will not be included in the output.
+Comments with `--` are allowed inside long-docs and devl-docs, and will not be included in the output.

-    x.plus(y) =
+    x.plus(y) `Add {x} and {y}` =
       sum
       where:
         sum = x + y

       test do:
-            "can add positive values".test(_) <| do:
+        Can add positive values
-                2.plus(2).should-be(4)
-                3.plus(5).should-be(8)

-        tiny-doc: Add { x } and { y } -- tiny-doc is a `debug-rep`.
-The { } is special syntax for embedding a value into a tiny-doc.
+        >> 2.plus(2)
+        -> 4
+        >> 3.plus(5)
+        -> 8

       long-doc:
         Essentially just a wrapper for the `+` operator.
         It works on any values that have the an `Addable` instance, so it can be used anywhere you'd like to add two values together

         >> 3.plus(5)
         -> 8

         -- Do we need to say this? this seems kind of obvious Negative numbers can be added as well.

         >> 3.plus(-5)
         -> -2

         One use might be to compute a new bank account balance after some money is deposited:

         >> oldBalance = 300
         >> amountToAdd = 10
         >> newBalance = oldBalance.plus(amountToAdd)
         >> newBalance
         -> 310

        Although since this function is just a wrapper for `+` there's little reason to use it unless you need currying.

         >> [1,2,3].map(_.plus(3))
         -> [4,5,6]

-            Since Tuples do not have an `Addable` instance, they cannot be added with this function

-            >>error (3,4).plus((5,6))
+      devl-doc:
+        Since this function is just a wrapper for `+`, it's super snazzy and short.
+It might be worth it to write a `.minus` function as well.

+        Maybe this function should be moved into the numeric-utils module.

 Supported editors will have the long-doc collapsed by default, because otherwise it takes quite a bit of space which will probably not always be that helpful.
 The long-doc requires two newlines for a linebreak to be present in the output, except in code examples.
 This makes it possible to set the max line width to whatever